openebs/community/GOVERNANCE.md

 # OpenEBS Project Governance
 > [!Important]
 > OpenEBS is an "umbrella" project,  composed as a federation of individual sub projects (repositories).
-The umbrella project, every sub project, repository/repo and file in the OpenEBS organization adopts and follows the same set of umbrella policies found in the OpenEBS Community repo.
+The umbrella project, every sub project, repository/repo and file in the OpenEBS organization adopts and follows the same set of umbrella policies in the OpenEBS Community repo.
 This is the Umbrella Project Governance policy.
 <BR>

 ## Key references: